Food Testing in Bangalore

 Sensory Evaluation in Bangalore

 Bengaluru is fifth largest city in India, which makes it worth visiting.
 Sensory evaluation will be very beneficial for any food business in Bengaluru, as it guarantees that food produced by me are evaluated based on the sensory to suit your consumers changing food habits and choices.

 Shelf Life Testing in Bangalore

 Shelf life is the time period in which the food product is safe to consume and has acceptable sensory characteristics.
 You can see the shelf life of the product on its label, usually depicted by the mention of ‘Use By’, ‘Best Before’ or ‘Expiry Date’.

 It goes without saying that food is an integral part of our daily lives, and without food, life itself would cease to exist.
 Food products tested can range from processed foods to agricultural commodities, from the field to the store.
 Food testing laboratories play a very important role in this whole process.
-The testing can be done on raw materials, the product during its processing and production, as well as the finished products.
+The testing can be done on raw materials and the product itself during its processing and production, as well as the finished products.
 This gives a rising need for a Complete NABL Accredited Testing Lab in Bengaluru.